Embedded zerotrees of wavelet transforms: Introduction

-Embedded Zerotree Wavelet Coding
+Embedded zerotree wavelet coding

 A. Encoding a coefficient of the significance map

-In a significance map, the coefficients can be representing by the following four different symbols.
-With using these symbols to represent the image information, the coding will be less complication.
+In a significance map, the coefficients can be represented by the following four different symbols.
+With using these symbols to represent the image information, the coding will be less complicated.

 1. Zerotree root

 If the magnitude of a coefficient is less than a threshold T, and all its descendants are less than T, then this coefficient is called zerotree root.
 And if a coefficient has been labeled as zerotree root, it means that all of its descendants are insignificant, so there is no need to label its descendants.

 2. Isolated zero

-If the magnitude of a coefficient that is less than a threshold T, but it still has some significant descendants, then this coefficient is called isolated zero.
+If the magnitude of a coefficient is lower than a threshold T, but it still has some significant descendants, then this coefficient is called isolated zero.

 3. Positive significant coefficient

 If the magnitude of a coefficient is greater than a threshold T at level T, and also is positive, than it is a positive significant coefficient.